 Denver Urban Scholars has volunteer opportunities related to our special events throughout the year.
 Check back frequently for updated information.

 Marketing and Public Relations Help

-We are also looking for volunteers to help with marketing and public relations.
-This type of work might include help in developing flyers, updating our website design and content, writing press releases and building media partnerships, and serving on our Marketing Committee.
-If you are interested in learning more about these opportunities, please contact Amber Callender at 303 517.5488 or email@example.com
+We are always looking for volunteers to help with marketing and public relations.
+This type of work might include developing flyers, updating our website design and content, writing press releases and building media partnerships, and serving on our Marketing Committee.
+If you are interested in learning more about these opportunities, please contact Kelly Scott at 720-627-9601.

 As the Byrne family’s foundation only covers operating expenses, we rely on generous donations and grants to provide the four-year renewable scholarships for our scholars.
 One hundred percent of your donation goes to scholarships or other programming that directly impacts our scholars.

 What was happening with my family… it was just easier to give up.
 I didn’t even really want to go to high school.
 But Jason (mentor) showed me what life was all about.”

 –Juan, Denver Urban Scholar graduate and college student